anistark/stylus-token-sale/README.md

 ## License

-This project is fully open source, including an Apache-2.0 or MIT license at your choosing under your own copyright.
+This project is fully open source MIT license.